Well Child Visit at 1 Month

 - Begin to plan your return to work or school.
 Arrange for childcare for your baby.
-Ask your baby's healthcare provider if you need help finding childcare.
+Talk to your baby's pediatrician if you need help finding childcare.
 Make a plan for how you will pump your milk during the work or school day.
 Plan to leave plenty of breast milk with adults who will care for your child.

 - Find time for yourself.
 Ask a friend, family member, or your partner to watch the baby.
 Do activities that you enjoy and help you relax.

 - Ask for help if you feel sad, depressed, or very tired.
 These feelings should not continue after the first 1 to 2 weeks after delivery.
 They may be signs of postpartum depression, a condition that can be treated.
 Treatment may include talk therapy, medicines, or both.
-Talk to your healthcare provider so you can get the help you need.
+Talk to your baby's pediatrician so you can get the help you need.
 Tell him or her about the following or any other concerns you have: